-Laser speed guns transmit short bursts of infrared light which bounce off a target vehicle and return to the laser gun.
+Laser speed guns transmit short bursts of infrared light that bounce off a target vehicle and return to the laser gun.
 By timing the outgoing and return trips of the light bursts, it can compute the target's speed.
 The laser's biggest selling point is its narrow beam—no more than three feet wide at 1,000 feet—a feature that provides nearly foolproof target identification.

 In comparison, a radar beam is about 100 to 200 feet wide at the same distance.
 Using this veritable blunderbuss demands more involvement by the officer, particularly when it's used in moving mode.
 Learn more about police radar.